-Lingjing Chen has a background in medicine and public health and completed her thessis, entitled: Rectal cancer surviorship: work loss and long-term morbidity in December 2017.
+Lingjing Chen has a background in medicine and public health and completed her thesis, entitled: Rectal cancer surviorship: work loss and long-term morbidity in December 2017.

 I am a specialist in statistical methods for competing risks and frequently invited to give presentations on this topic in various forms.
 I have for example been invited to give lectures and courses aimed towards both statisticians and non-statisticians at, for example, the University of Lund (Sweden), the University of Umeå (Sweden), The Arctic University of Tromsö (Norway), the Regional Cancer Center in Stockholm, the annual meeting of the Network of Epidemiology and Nutrition, as well as the Summer School on Modern Methods in Biostatistics and Epidemiology (Italy) organized jointly by Harvard School of Public Health, University of Milano-Bicocca and Karolinska institutet.

-I am also frequently invited to teach the fundamental principles of research documentation.
+I am also frequently invited to teach the fundamental principles of good research documentation practise in epidemiological research.
 These lectures typically cover a wide range of topics related to data management in epidemiological research; from practical issues related to data collection, reproducible research processes, archiving, to theoretical lectures on ethical considerations and Swedish laws that are of importance for epidemiological research.
 I was also the first author of a book chapter on this topic published by Läkartidningen in 2015 (Verktyg för klinisk forskning).

 Docent (Associate professor), Clinical Epidemiology (2020)